Projects are made up of tasks. Lots of them. Staying on top of your tasks as a team is so important if you want to hit your project deadlines.

 3. Have a system to manage task allocation on the project

 Tasks need to be done.
 Someone has to do them.
-Task allocation in project management links the person to the job.
+Task allocation in project management links the person to the job, and often to the time they are going to need to do it.

 You can allocate work to people in a number of ways.
 For example: